Skip to main content

 Instructions

 Preheat the oven to 350 degrees.
 First, place the sliced eggplant rounds in a colander and sprinkle with salt.
 Make sure that you toss the eggplant in the colander so that it has some salt on all sides.
 Allow the eggplant to stand for at least 30 minutes.
-The salt causes the eggplant to sweat, releasing any bitter flavor that the eggplant may have.
+The salt draws out any bitterness it may have.
 Rinse the eggplant thoroughly and pat dry.

-Heat 2 tablespoons of oil in the frying pan and saute the garlic for a minute.
+Heat 2 tablespoons of oil in the frying pan and saute the garlic for one minute.
 Add the onion and saute until translucent.

 Add the chopped fresh tomatoes and cook until bubbly.

 Add the tomato sauce and diced tomatoes.
 Cook and stir until hot.
-Add the salt and pepper, oregano, thyme, basil, greek seasoning, honey, cinnamon and red wine vinegar.
+Add the salt, pepper, oregano, thyme, basil, Greek seasoning, honey, cinnamon, and red wine vinegar.
 Cook and stir for 5 minutes.

 Spray a baking sheet with cooking spray.
-The eggplant will be layered freeform on the baking sheet.
+The eggplant will be layered in free-form on the baking sheet.
 For each eggplant, place an eggplant round on the baking sheet.
 Top with a spoonful, or a little more, of the sauce to cover the eggplant.
-The amount used depends on how big the eggplant round is.
+The amount used depends on the size of the eggplant.
 Top the sauce with a sprinkling of feta cheese.
-Place another eggplant round on top with another spoonful of sauce and feta.
+Place another round of eggplant on top, topped with another spoonful of sauce and feta.
 Repeat with a third layer, ending with the feta.
 Repeat this process for each eggplant stack.
 The number of eggplant stacks depends on the size of the eggplants and how many rounds are cut.

-Bake in the oven for 20 minutes until the feta cheese is slightly melted.
-The feta doesn’t melt too much, but it will become softer.
+Bake for 20 minutes, until the feta is slightly melted.
+The feta doesn’t melt much, but it will soften.
 Serve with a side salad.